 Duncan-Sandys (of the City of Westminster), Duncan Edwin Duncan-Sandys, Baron, original name Duncan (Edwin) Sandys (b.
 Jan.
 24, 1908, London, England - d.
 Nov.
 26, 1987, London), British politician; son-in-law of Winston Churchill.
 He was Conservative member of Parliament for Norwood (1935-45) and for Streatham (1950-74).
 In World War II he served with the expedition force sent to Norway (1940) but left the Army after injury in an accident in 1941.
 He was financial secretary to the War Office (1941-43) and to the Ministry of Supply (1943-44).
 Sandys distinguished himself as chairman of the war cabinet's committee for defense against German flying bombs (1943-45), and he entered the cabinet (December 1944) as minister of works.
 While his party was out of office (1945-51) - and he was out of Parliament (1945-50) - he worked enthusiastically to promote European unity.
 As minister of supply (1951-54) he denationalized the iron and steel industry, and as minister of housing and local government (1954-57) he abolished rent-restriction laws.
 As minister of defense (1957-59) he inaugurated the policy of reliance upon nuclear deterrents rather than conventional forces.
 After serving as minister of aviation (1959-60) he became secretary of state for Commonwealth relations (1960-64) and assisted British colonies as they prepared for independence.
 He was created a life peer in 1974, and then also changed his name by deed poll from Sandys to Duncan-Sandys.

 Duncan Smith, (George) Iain (b.
 April 9, 1954, Edinburgh, Scotland), British politician.
 He first stood for Parliament in 1987.
 In 1992 he entered the House of Commons as MP for Chingford, a strongly Conservative middle-class constituency on the outskirts of London.
 He quickly established himself as a member of the anti-EU "awkward squad" of Conservative backbench MPs who attacked their own party's government for signing the EU's Maastricht Treaty and who frequently voted against the government on European issues.
 He established himself as a right-winger also by arguing that the role of the state should be curbed significantly and that taxes should be sharply reduced.
 In 1997 he was reelected for the redrawn constituency of Chingford and Woodford Green.
 The Conservatives lost power in those elections, and the new party leader, William Hague, appointed Duncan Smith to his shadow cabinet as official spokesman on social security.
 He became shadow defense secretary in 1999, but he continued to be best known for his uncompromising views on Europe.
 When Hague resigned following the party's disastrous performance in the general election of June 7, 2001, Duncan Smith stood for the party leadership (to be decided for the first time by all party members), promising that he would "never" support the entry of Britain into the EU's single currency.
 Of five candidates he was alone in never having served before as a government minister.
 In the final runoff against his pro-European (and far more experienced) rival, Kenneth Clarke, Duncan Smith's views proved to be far more in tune with the party membership, and on September 13 he was declared the winner with 61% of the votes cast.
 But he ultimately failed to unite the party behind him, and the Tory MPs ousted him by a 90-75 vote on Oct.
 29, 2003.
-In 2010 he became work and pensions secretary in David Cameron's government.
+In 2010-16 he was work and pensions secretary in David Cameron's government.